 Independent Monitoring: The government permitted prison visits by human rights monitors.
 Religious groups and NGOs visited prisons, although some NGOs complained credentials were not systematically granted when they submitted requests to make visits.
 Organizations that visited prisons included the local chapter of Prison Fellowship, Caritas, Prisons Brotherhood, Christian Action for the Abolition of Torture, the French Development Agency, Rotaract (Rotary International), the International Committee of the Red Cross, Amnesty International, and Prisoners without Borders.

 Improvements: The government made significant efforts to address detention conditions during the year.
 On June 13, Minister of Justice Joseph Djogbenou opened a prison complex in Abomey in the central region that met international standards.
 The complex replaced a prison built to hold 250 inmates that had a population of 911 inmates.
 The facility included 12 dormitories housing up to 900 inmates.
 On June 28, the Council of Ministers approved a decree that provides for holding pretrial detainees separately from convicted prisoners.
 Implementation during the year of a regulation to incarcerate prisoners near the courts where they were prosecuted improved postconviction access for subsequent hearings and appeals.
 With the assistance of an international donor, the government purchased two buses for the Cotonou and Abomey prisons to ease prisoners’ transportation and medical evacuation.

 d.
 Arbitrary Arrest or Detention

-There were credible reports that gendarmes and the police exceeded the legal limit of 48 hours of detention in many cases, sometimes by as much as a week.
-Authorities often used the practice of holding a person indefinitely “at the disposal of” the public prosecutor's office before presenting the case to a magistrate.
+There were credible reports gendarmes and police often exceeded the legal limit of 48 hours of detention, sometimes by as much as a week.
+Authorities often held persons indefinitely “at the disposal of” the Public Prosecutor’s Office before presenting the case to a magistrate.

 e.
 Denial of Fair Public Trial